This article originally appeared on VICE US.

 Experts recommend an analogous approach domestically when it comes to dissuading those who might join overseas or try to carry out their own attacks.
 For years, people within the Muslim community have tried to intervene as family or friends got sucked in by the lure of terrorism.
 Perhaps the most unfortunate example of that came when the father of Mohamed Osman Mohamud called the FBI in 2009 to ask for help with his son, who had ties to some terrorist propagandists.
 Instead of helping, FBI informants spent a year coaching the teenager into a bomb attack on Portland's Christmas tree lighting ceremony.
 Mohamud is now serving a 30-year sentence for pressing a button he believed would set off a bomb, the unfortunate outcome of his father asking for help.

 Rather than make it easier to step in before young (usually) men do something stupid, the US government has perennially tried to set up programs, called "Countering Violent Extremism," to intervene.
 The Muslim community distrusts such efforts, in part because they usually focus exclusively on Muslims, not extremism generally, and in part because such outreach has been used to spy on the community in the past.
 The FBI "is not an agency that is set up to handle interventions, nor is it tasked with the rehabilitation of suspects," argues Samer Khalaf, President of the American-Arab Anti-Discrimination Committee.
-"The Arab and Muslim Community does not trust the FBI because of the past and well-publicized actions of using strong-arm tactics to force members of the community into becoming informants and its practice of profiling."
+"The Arab and Muslim Community does not trust the FBI because of the past and well-publicised actions of using strong-arm tactics to force members of the community into becoming informants and its practice of profiling."

-Seamus Hughes, deputy director of the program on extremism at George Washington University, says such efforts should be localized, usually run by non-government entities.
+Seamus Hughes, deputy director of the program on extremism at George Washington University, says such efforts should be localised, usually run by non-government entities.
 There are analogous programs used to convince adherents to both far-right extremist factions and gangs to leave the groups, both in the US and overseas.
 Such groups have been effective in the UK and Germany, though in some European countries (including France) there are more legitimate grievances on the part of Muslim groups as a whole.
-But because of laws uniquely applicable to international terrorism in the US, most notably a 2010 Supreme Court ruling finding that counseling terrorist groups could be deemed providing support, such localized interventions carry legal risks of being prosecuted as extremist.
+But because of laws uniquely applicable to international terrorism in the US, most notably a 2010 Supreme Court ruling finding that counselling terrorist groups could be deemed providing support, such localised interventions carry legal risks of being prosecuted as extremist.
 Plus, if an imam intervenes but fails to stop an attack, he might be held liable.
 As Hughes explains, "we need to provide legal assurances" that those who try to divert people from extremism "won't be unduly affected by it."
 Rather than insisting that the FBI or the Department of Homeland Security (DHS) spend their time trying to divert young people getting sucked into ISIS on Twitter, federal authorities ought to make it legally safer for community members to help convince people not to pursue violence.

 That's especially true because career incentives for the FBI remain focused on arrests and convictions, with a current emphasis on Islamic extremism.
 Until that changes, it will be particularly hard to divert those who consider, but turn away from, Islamic extremism.